bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Be smarter about memo.

 # Annotation edit TODO:
-* Constellation second chorus
 * Willy sparkles?
 * Carpenters thing?
 * Golden Cord Bungalow Bill?
-* Uncanny Valley Kinks Wicked Annabella
-* Uncanny Valley: mnake all nightmare annotations consistent
+* Uncanny Valley: make all nightmare annotations consistent
 * Establish what exactly makes for a narrative, backstory, and observation.
 * Make sure backstory and narrative tenses are correct.
 * Reassess what is a wiki anchor.